grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 - We create the `otelcol.exporter.loki` component to instruct Alloy to convert otlp formatted spanlogs to Loki format.
-* We do this so we can easily convert JSON to logfmt consistent with logs already stored in Loki
+* We do this so we can easily convert JSON to logfmt consistent with logs already stored in Loki.

+*Create a `loki.process` component*
 ```
 loki.process "autologging" {
     stage.json {